5 Ways Local Grocers Thrive during a Recession

 One of the basic rules of economic expansions is: What goes up, must come down.
-While the U.S. has enjoyed its 10th year of economic expansion, at some point the economy will take a downturn -- especially since downturns have occurred on average every five years for the past 150+ years, according to the National Bureau of Economic Research.
+At some point, the economy will take a downturn — especially since downturns have occurred on average every five years for the past 150+ years, according to the National Bureau of Economic Research.
 As conversations heat up, debating whether we are heading into another recession, local grocers need to take a serious look at whether they are prepared.

 When the last great recession hit, McKinsey researched how consumers responded.
 None of the findings should surprise you.
 Their conclusions showed a very practical side to how consumers think and behave.
 With a five-point list, McKinsey boiled it down, starting with the most obvious, which is that consumers controlled their spending.
 The simplicity continued, as consumers became frugal, only replacing items when needed.
 They embraced do it yourself (DIY).
 They sought value.
 Finally, they shopped smarter.